 However, while the Pixel 2 is a no-frills smartphone with a clean, vanilla version of Android Oreo on-board, the Galaxy S8 completely tweaks Google’s mobile OS to add a bunch of extra features.
 They also sport quite different designs and camera tech, so you’re going to get a very different experience depending on which phone you pick.

 As you can see, the Galaxy S8 sports a more attractive design, with that gorgeous edge-to-edge screen filling almost the entire front panel.
 Google went for a similar finish with the super-sized Pixel XL, although this standard smaller Pixel sports quite thick bezels just like last year’s model.
+There's a lack of sex appeal, though the Pixel does feel more rugged.
+Both handsets are fully water resistant too.

 Although both mobiles run Android OS, Samsung has chosen to refresh the software with its own overlay.
 This changes the look and feel of everything from your desktops to the icons and fonts used in menus.
 You also get quite a lot of bonus functionality, from a gamers mode to health tracking and plenty of gesture support.